Shareef-deen21/To-Do_List/README.md

 ![Task Trek Logo](./imglogo/2_upscaled.jpeg)

-A modern, responsive Todo List application built during my 3-month internship at **CodeAlpha**.
+A modern, responsive Todo List application built using html, css, and javascript.
 Task Trek helps users organize their daily tasks with an intuitive interface and essential productivity features.

 ## 🚀 Features